The Young Patronesses of the Opera/Florida Grand Opera

 National Voice Competition

-Funds for the competition are provided by the Young Patronesses of the Opera, with ongoing support from the Junior Opera Guild, Dr. and Mrs. Phillip George (the Judy George Award), Ms. Renée Fink (the Marvin A. Fink Memorial Award), the Irene Patti Swartz Hammond Memorial Award fund, and several individual donors.
+Funds for the competition are provided by Young Patronesses of the Opera, with ongoing support from the Junior Opera Guild, Dr. and Mrs. Phillip George (the Judy George Award), Ms. Renée Fink (the Marvin A. Fink Memorial Award), the Irene Patti Swartz Hammond Memorial fund, La Fenice, Gibraltar Private Bank and Trust, Opera Volunteers International and several individual donors.

 How the competition Began…